top of page

 Acts 17:30-31

-Jesus showed how God really wants us to live, with love, kindness and mercy, even for our enemies (Luke 6:35).
+Jesus called people to turn their hearts to God and seek his forgiveness (repent), and he demonstrated how God really wants us to live, with love, kindness and mercy, even for our enemies (Matt 4:17, Luke 6:35).

 When Jesus returns, he will raise the dead and give the faithful eternal life, free from temptation to sin.
 (Daniel 12:2, John 5:26-28, 1 Corinthians 15:20-23, 51-54).

-Jesus will rule as a fair and righteous king from Jerusalem over the whole earth.
-Everyone will come to know God and enjoy long life, good health, peace and plenty in a beautiful, renewed earth.
+Jesus will be a fair and righteous king who will judge with true justice to relieve the oppressed and bring peace and joy to the whole earth.
+Everyone will come to know God and enjoy good health and plenty in a safe, beautiful, renewed earth.
 (Psalm 72, Isaiah 35, 2:2-4, 11:3-4).

 "He... will settle disputes for strong nations far and wide.
 They will beat their swords into plowshares...
 Nation will not take up sword against nation..."